plotly/plotly.github.io/_posts/statistical/2016-06-29-how-to-make-a-box-plot.md

 ---
 layout: tutorial-single_layout
-title: Box Plots in Plotly 2.0
+title: Box Plots in Chart Studio
 subtitle: A convenient way of graphically depicting groups of numerical data through their quartiles.
 permalink: /make-a-box-plot/
 redirect_from: /plotly1/make-a-box-plot/